guiguez38/nsis-extension/readme.md

 * Either select your nsi script (and build arguments: http://nsis.sourceforge.net/Docs/Chapter3.html#usagereference)
 * Or just include NSIS as an environnement variable called NSIS_EXE that you can use in the following tasks.

 There is also an option called "Include additional plugins".
-If you check this option, the content of the folder [nsis/plugins](../master/nsis/plugins/) will be copied to the nsis plugin folder and thos plugins will be made available to you nsis script.
+If you check this option, the content of the folder [nsis/plugins](../master/nsis/plugins/) will be copied to the nsis plugin folder and those plugins will be made available to your nsis script.

+There is another option called "Custom Plugins Path".
+If you set a path on this field, the content of the referenced folder will be copied to the nsis plugin folder and those plugins will be made available to your nsis script.

 To test that the task works properly, you can download [install.nsi](../master/install.nsi) and use it as a test script.